odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 `grant_type` value `refresh_token`, as described in Section 6 of OAuth 2.0 RFC6749.

-On the client, before the previous JWT token expires, you could wire up our app to make a `/tokens` endpoint and grab a new JWT.
+On the client, before the previous JWT token expires, you could wire up our app to make a `PUT /tokens` endpoint and grab a new JWT.

 The auth server should save this refresh token and associates it to a particular user in its own database, so that it can handle the renewing JWT logic.